AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  ![image](https://user-images.githubusercontent.com/87559347/190557016-163a2d31-b650-4924-b937-69e775a21213.png)
 Best reference for this the [Triton Route paper](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiHkP7pnZj6AhUFHqYKHcBlC3UQFnoECBEQAQ&url=https%3A%2F%2Fvlsicad.ucsd.edu%2FPublications%2FConferences%2F363%2Fc363.pdf&usg=AOvVaw0ywnaeyGqzqAjI6TaJnamd).

-### Routing and SPEF Extraction
+### Routing

-run_routing
-run_parasitics_sta
-run_magic
+We will now finally do the routing, simply run `run_routing`.
+This will do both global and detailed routing, this will take multiple optimization iterations until the DRC violation is reduced to zero.
+The zeroth iteration has 27426 violations and only at the 8th iteration was all violations solved.
+The whole routing took 1 hour and 10 mins in my Linux machine with 2 cores.
+A fun fact: the die area is just 584um by 595um but the total wirelength used for routing spans to 0.5m!!!

 ![image](https://user-images.githubusercontent.com/87559347/190680884-de08f5da-14b4-4e38-8d55-1bb8174d26d4.png)

-Open the DEF file output of routing stage in Magic:
+A DEF file will be formed `runs/[date]/results/routing/picorv32.def` Open the DEF file output of routing stage in Magic:
 ```
 magic -T /home/angelo/Desktop/OpenLane/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.nom.lef def read picorv32.def
 ```
 Similar to what we did [when we plugged in the custom inverter cell](https://github.com/AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/edit/main/README.md#lab-part-3-day-4-fix-negative-slack), look for `sky130_myinverter` at the DEF file then search that cell instance in magic:
 ![image](https://user-images.githubusercontent.com/87559347/190683374-77a0edfd-7d58-4172-8f3d-3533eb1f85d3.png)

+ ### SPEF Extraction
+ Now that we verified the routing, run post-routing STA with `run_parasitics_sta`.
+ - First, this will do a [SPEF (Standard Parasitics Extraction Format) extraction](https://www.physicaldesign4u.com/2020/05/standard-parasitic-extraction-format.html) of the parasitics resistance and capacitance.
+ - Then multi-corner STA will be done with the extracted SPEF.
+ - SPEF extraction and multi-corner STA will be done on all three corners (min, max, nom).

+ The delay due to the real-world parasitics will most likely worsen the slack for both hold and setup analysis.
+The extracted SPEF can be located under `runs/[date]/results/routing` and the STA log files under `runs/[date]/logs/signoff`

+ ### GDSII Extraction

  capacitance degrade the signal when parallel with plate capacitor, alternating orientation of metal layer (show lef file), reduce common capacitive area between layerscapcitive capcitive

-Now, we will finally do the routing, simply run `run_routing`.
-This will do both global and detailed routing, this will take multiple optimization iterations until the DRC violation is reduced to zero: